Intrathecal Pump Implant

 - Reduction in muscle spasms and rigidity

-Side Effects of Intrathecal Pain Pump
+Are There Side Effects to the Intrathecal Pain Pump?

 Side effects for an intrathecal pain pump are relatively uncommon, but they may occur.
 The catheter may become blocked or may shift out of place.
 Cerebrospinal fluid may leak, causing headache or discharge from incisions.
 This side effect typically resolves on its own but, on some occasions, requires drainage.